homalg-project/CddInterface/README.md

     sudo ./install.sh <path-to-gaproot> (if root permission is needed)

+where the `<path-to-gaproot> ` is the folder where you installed and compiled `Gap` and which contains the file `sysinfo.gap`.

-If that does not work, try the following
+If that does not work, try the following:

-## Advanced
+## Advanced installation

 Go inside the CddInterface directory and download some release of [cddlib](https://github.com/cddlib/cddlib/releases) and extract it.
 For example the release 0.94j: